rashidkpc/kibana-hacks/README.md

 # Kibana Hacks

 This is my tiny collection of Kibana hack plugins.
-These work just like regular kibana plugins, drop each directory into installedPlugins (eg `installedPlugins/hot-keys`) and restart Kibana.
-They can also be installed with the `./bin/kibana plugin` command, or could if I published archives.
+These work just like regular kibana plugins, drop each directory into plugins (eg `plugins/hot-keys`) and restart Kibana.
+They can also be installed with the `./bin/kibana-plugin` command, or could if I published archives.
 I guess if anyone uses them, maybe I will

 ## But Beware